Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 FFT/iFFT
 ========

 The DSPLib contains one FFT/iFFT solution.
 This is a single channel, decimation in time (DIT) implementation.
 It has a configurable point size, data type, forward/reverse direction, scaling (as a shift), cascade length, static/dynamic point size, window size, interface API (stream/window), and parallelism factor.
-Table :ref:`FFT_IFFT_HEADER_FORMAT` lists the template parameters used to configure the top level graph of the fft_ifft_dit_1ch_graph class.

 Entry Point
 ===========